So you’re asking yourself the question ‘How do I use Seagate Backup Plus on Mac?’

 Click on the first file in the list and hold down the shift key and click on the last file in the list to highlight them all.

 create a selection window

-Click in an empty spot in the finder window and while holding your cursor drag a window across all the files you want to select.
+Click in an empty spot in the finder window.
+And while holding your cursor drag a window across all the files you want to select.

-Once the files you want are selected.
+Once you select the files you want.

-Go to the top of the finder window on your Mac and click edit then select copy
+Go to the top of the finder window on your Mac and click edit.
+Then select copy.